Concentration estimates for functions of finite high-dimensional random arrays: Introduction

 \subsection{The concentration estimate}

 We are ready to state one of the main extensions of \eqref{e1.1} obtained in this paper; the question whether \eqref{e1.1} could hold for random vectors with not independent entries, was asked by an anonymous reviewer of \cite{DKT16} as well as by several colleagues in personal communication.
 In this introduction we restrict our discussion to boolean two-dimensional random arrays, mainly because this case is easier to grasp, but at the same time it is quite representative of the higher dimensional case.
-The general version is presented in Theorem~\ref{t6.1} in Section~\ref{sec6}; further extensions/refinements are given in Section \ref{sec7}. \begin{thm} Let $1<p\mik 2$, let $0<\ee\mik 1$, let $k\meg 2$ be an integer, and set
+The general version is presented in Theorem~\ref{t5.1} in Section~\ref{sec5}; further extensions/refinements are given in Section \ref{sec6}. \begin{thm} Let $1<p\mik 2$, let $0<\ee\mik 1$, let $k\meg 2$ be an integer, and set

-Also let $n\meg C$ be an integer, let $\bbx=\langle X_s:s\in {[n]\choose 2}\rangle$ be a $\{0,1\}\text{-valued}$, $(1/C)\text{-spreadable}$, two-dimensional random array on $[n]$, and assume that
+Also let $n\meg C$ be an integer, let $\bbx=\langle X_s:s\in \binom{[n]}{2}\rangle$ be a $\{0,1\}\text{-valued}$, $(1/C)\text{-spreadable}$, two-dimensional random array on $[n]$, and assume that

-Then for every function $f\colon \{0,1\}^{{[n]\choose 2}}\to\rr$ with $\ave[f(\bbx)]=0$ and $\|f(\bbx)\|_{L_p}=1$ there exists an interval $I$ of\, $[n]$ with $|I|=k$ such that for every $J\subseteq I$ with $|J|\meg 2$ we have
+Then for every function $f\colon \{0,1\}^{\binom{[n]}{2}}\to\rr$ with $\ave[f(\bbx)]=0$ and $\|f(\bbx)\|_{L_p}=1$ there exists an interval $I$ of\, $[n]$ with $|I|=k$ such that for every $J\subseteq I$ with $|J|\meg 2$ we have

-\end{thm} Recall that $\mathcal{F}_J$ denotes the $\sigma$-algebra generated by $\bbx_J$.
-(See Definition \ref{d1.1}.)
+\end{thm} Recall that $\mathcal{F}_J$ denotes the $\sigma$-algebra generated by $\bbx_J$ (see Definition \ref{d1.1}).
 Thus, Theorem \ref{t1.4} asserts that the random variable $f(\bbx)$ becomes concentrated after conditioning it on a \emph{subarray} of $\bbx$.
 Also observe that \eqref{e1.4} together with the $(1/C)$-spreadability of $\bbx$ imply that for every $i,j,k,\ell\in [n]$ with $i<j<k<\ell$ we have

-As we shall shortly see, as the parameter $C$ gets bigger, the estimate \eqref{e1.6} forces the random variables $X_{\{i,k\}}, X_{\{i,\ell\}}, X_{\{j,k\}}, X_{\{j,\ell\}}$ to behave independently.
+(see Figure \ref{figure1}).
+As we shall shortly see, as the parameter $C$ gets bigger, the estimate \eqref{e1.6} forces the random variables $X_{\{i,k\}}, X_{\{i,\ell\}}, X_{\{j,k\}}, X_{\{j,\ell\}}$ to behave close to independently.
 (It also implies that the correlation matrix of $\bbx$ is close to the identity.)
 Therefore, we may view \eqref{e1.6} as an \textit{$($approximate$)$ box independence} condition for $\bbx$.
-We present various examples of spreadable random arrays that satisfy the box independence condition in Section \ref{sec8}.
+We present various examples of spreadable random arrays that satisfy the box independence condition~in~Section~\ref{sec7}.